 To avoid any inconvenience, clone functions have been implemented for both

-+the axiom_namespace
++the axiom_namespace and axiom_attribute

 +structures.